 The seeds for Elimu were planted in 2005 during a volunteer posting in Kenya.
 Their founder first began helping keep kids to stay in school and sponsoring vulnerable girls to a sewing college.
 The volunteer posting ended in 2006, and making brighter futures for children and youth through education and entrepreneurship became her full-time passion.

 Elimu means EDUCATION in Swahili.
-By 2014, we were a registered Canadian charity with four educational projects, a board of directors in Canada and a small Kenyan team in Malindi, Kenya.
-Our home for children and our “stay in school” project make sure that children at-risk of dropping out get what they need to complete their primary and secondary education.
-Our sewing project helps girls from rural communities avoid early forced marriages and achieve independence by starting their own sewing business.
+By 2012, Elimu was a registered Canadian charity with four educational projects, a board of directors in Canada and a small Kenyan team in Malindi, Kenya.
+Their home for children and Stay in School Project make sure that children at-risk of dropping out get what they need to complete their primary and secondary education.
+Elimu Sewing Project helps girls from rural communities avoid early forced marriages and achieve independence by starting their own sewing business.

 Elimu Mission.
 To provide Kenyan communities access to the education, skills and support they need to realize their full potential.

 Elimu Vision.
-Kenyan children and their families are empowered with the confidence, skills and self-awareness to help break the cycle of poverty, instill independence, and build thriving, prosperous communities.
+Kenyan children and their families empowered with the confidence, skills and self-awareness to help break the cycle of poverty, instill independence, and build thriving, prosperous communities.